narayana36/Credit-Card-Defaulter-Prediction-Project/README.md

 ## Deployement With Flask:
-User input then predict the results link: http://127.0.0.1:5000/
+User input and predict the results link: http://127.0.0.1:5000/